Working from home with kids… SUCKS to put it mildly.

-Research shows that the kids with fewer toys have better quality play; often engaging in more creative and imaginative play.
-When kids are given less options (this study had kids getting four toys, and kids getting sixteen toys) they played for significantly longer periods of time.
+Research shows that the kids with fewer toys have higher quality play; often engaging in more creative and imaginative play.
+When kids are given fewer options (this study had kids getting four toys, and kids getting sixteen toys) they played for significantly longer periods of time.
 Having too many toys (or anything for that matter!) is a distraction.

 Think about how stressed you feel when you see so much “stuff” everywhere–you don’t know where to look, or what to do, it’s totally overwhelming.

-When organizing your space think about how you can provide easy access to the toys that will promote play.
+When organizing your space think about how you can provide easy access to the toys that are likely to promote purposeful play.

 However, blocks, trucks, and pretend play items are easily accessible.